SAVIOUR OF MAGIC

 Thus began Harry's training under his ancestor's guidance and sometimes, under the guidance of the various portraits in the castle.
 He was not taught in the traditional 'Potter method' as it was known, as Harry's intelligence warranted for accelerated teaching.
 They began with Potion making – a very important art which not many people appreciated.
 Potions could accomplish many things that other fields could not.
 Alfred always stressed that all fields of magic were equally important.
-He supervised Harry in the Potions lab as the boy learned how to create a potion.
-When Harry made even the simplest of mistakes, the ghost would tell a house-elf to vanish the contents of the potion.
+He supervised Harry in the Potions lab as the boy learnt how to create a potion.
+When Harry made even the simplest of mistakes, the ghost would tell a house-elf to vanish the contents of the cauldron.
 Harry, without complaint, would gather the ingredients again and start the potion from scratch.
-This ensured that he learned how to prepare the potion perfectly, even if the method was extremely frustrating for Harry.
+This ensured that he mastered the art of preparing the potion, even if the method was extremely frustrating for Harry.
 Not that he ever complained, of course.
 He was grateful for being taught at all and remembering where he had come from was enough for him to focus all his attention on studies without complaint.

 Harry was also taught other subjects such as Runes, Defence, Charms and Transfiguration.
 These were the basic subjects of magic, and he was determined to master them.
 The boy also had a rather sharp grasp on wandless magic, which brought about another question in the nine-year-old boy's mind.